Chống Lừa Đảo: 2020–2022: Initial launch and enterprise establishment

+2023–2024: Expanding influence

 Throughout its operating duration, the project team regularly issued warnings regarding the situation and often occurring fraud, in addition to offering remedies and help to fraud victims.
 Vietnam had a spike in ransomware assaults and deepfake videos around May 2023.
 The ChongLuaDao team has provided assistance in a number of counterfeit incidents where users have lost money.
 They not only alert and assist fraud victims, but they also offer a phone line for free legal assistance.
 As of now, ChongLuaDao is not only a source of data but also one of the websites, a tool that is frequently offered to readers to warn and report on harmful websites, as the Vietnamese press issues warnings about cyber fraud.
 In September and October 2023, ChongLuaDao conducted two seminars to increase public understanding of information security and fraud forms.
 This is a unique workshop series for the deaf and hard-of-hearing communities in Hanoi and Ho Chi Minh City.
 By the end of December of the same year, ChongLuaDao's items had been recognized at the Vietnamese Talent Awards (Nhân tài Đất Việt) in the product category "Contribution to the Community".
 This prize was given to the initiative shortly before its third anniversary.
 On January 5, 2024, the third anniversary of the ChongLuaDao project's founding was celebrated in Ho Chi Minh City.
 Many members from governmental organizations, including the National Cyber Security Center, the Vietnam Blockchain Association, and the Vietnam Information Security Association, as well as major Vietnamese technology businesses, including FPT, VNG, and CMC Cyber Security, attended the event.
 By the time of the event, ChongLuaDao's member communities had reached 500,000 members on the Facebook platform and 25,000 members in the Telegram group, thereby helping ChongLuaDao detect and handle more than 20,000 malicious websites.